BIOL - Biology (BIOL)

 Historical development of evolutionary theory; natural and sexual selection; micro-and macroevolution; mass extinctions; current concepts of phylogeny and systematics; human evolution.
 Laboratories illustrate lecture concepts as well as readings from the primary literature.
 Three class and three laboratory hours per week.

 Supervised work experience in biological science.
 A minimum of three hours work per week is required for each credit hour.
-A contractual agreement signed by the supervisor, the student, the instructor and the division chair is required.
+A contractual agreement signed by the supervisor, the student, the instructor and the department chair is required.
 Pass/Fail credit.

 Supervised participation in the preparation and teaching of undergraduate biological sciences laboratories.
 Duties include preparation of lab reagents, sample collection, and assisting lab instructors during laboratory periods.
 Not available for Biology major credit.